lmburns/dotfiles-mac/README.md

 fjj                        autojump fzf
-fjrnl                      search JRNL headlines fkill                      interactively kill process with fzf fpdf                       search directory for pdf and open in zathura frd                        fzf recent directories from-where                 tells from-where a zsh completion is coming from fsearch                    search fonts on system getpid                     get pid and pipe to pstree gkey                       print keyboard shortcuts to application - iteractive option gman                       wrapper for gman to colorize
+fjrnl                      search JRNL headlines fkill                      interactively kill process with fzf fmas                       install app with mas and fzf fmates                     use fzf with mates contacts open mutt fpdf                       search directory for pdf and open in zathura frd                        fzf recent directories from-where                 tells from-where a zsh completion is coming from fsearch                    search fonts on system ftags                      search ctags getpid                     get pid and pipe to pstree gkey                       print keyboard shortcuts to application - iteractive option gman                       wrapper for gman to colorize